F0lak/dm_open_ref/ref/verb/arguments.md

-This example defines a verb with two arguments* a target mob, and some text.
+This example defines a verb with two arguments+ a target mob, and some text.